SamHolmes1/Nvim-Config/README.md

 # Sam's Nvim config

 # Plugins
-Plugins should be added to a new folder called <plugin-name>.lua in the plugins folder
+Plugins should be added to a new script called <plugin-name>.lua in the plugins folder

 Kanagawa - https://github.com/rebelot/kanagawa.nvim \
 dressing - https://github.com/stevearc/dressing.nvim \